sooriyaarachchi/pybites.github.io-src/content/django-python-anywhere.md

 ### Git + venv

-Import steps of the deployment steps are git pulling your code and creating a virtual env, this worked very well.
+Important steps of the deployment steps are git pulling your code and creating a virtual env, this worked very well.

 ![pa supports git and venv]({filename}/images/pa-git-venv.png)

-After this step I could just do a `pip install -r requirements.txt` to install Django and feedparser.
+After this step I could just do a `pip install -r requirements.txt` to pull down Django and feedparser.

 Now when I make changes to my app I can just do a `git pull` in the repo dir and restart the app in the browser.
 It just takes seconds :)